FSund/FYS4460/project01/README.md

+FIRST: The program needs the folder ./output/ (and ./output/states if you want to save the .xyz state-files) to work!
+Without these you will most likely get segmentation fault.

 Run the program using no arguments (it will print the default settings and use them), or use the following 10 arguments (in that order):
  - timestep dt (in MD units)
  - number of steps nSteps